JingyangYU63/ml-web-app/README.md

-# Deploy ML models with Python, FastAPI and Docker
+# Deploy ML models with Python, FastAPI, Docker and Heroku
 ## 1. Files/ folders comments:

 ridge_regression.py: The jupyter notebook I used to train my model, downloaded from Google Colab;